Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-025-Bisect.md

 # Exercise 025 - Bisect

+Join these brave detectives as they employ the power of git bisect to locate the source of the chaos.
+Learn to navigate the space-time continuum and become a cosmic crime-fighter!

+Using git bisect, the detectives employ binary search techniques to pinpoint the exact moment the rogue time-traveler introduced a disruptive anomaly.
+They work tirelessly to restore balance to the cosmos.

+A rogue time-traveler is wreaking havoc throughout history, introducing anomalies that threaten the fabric of the space-time continuum.
+A group of time-traveling detectives embark on a mission to track down the culprit and restore order to the universe.

 In this exercise, you'll learn how to use git bisect to find the commit that introduced a bug.
 It's like traveling back in time to catch a villain in the act!